-Monitoring:
+Monitoring

-The Qualifying Tenant should monitor activity and provide light-touch qualitative and quantitative updates to the council's S106 monitoring officer and economic development team on an annual basis.
+The Qualifying Tenant should monitor activity and provide light-touch qualitative and quantitative updates to the council's S106 Monitoring Officer and economic development team on an annual basis.
 This will enable the council to monitor the benefits of the scheme, affordability to End Users, and inform future business support activities.

-To fully understand the public benefits of any proposed affordable workspace, Planning Statements should include a section detailing how the proposed space will meet the requirements set out in the 'planning considerations' section above.
+- To fully understand the public benefits of any proposed affordable workspace, Planning Statements should include a section addressing the matters set out in the 'planning considerations' section above. - Justification for any proposed use of land use swaps to help facilitate the delivery of a higher level of new fit for purpose affordable workspace alongside other policy objectives should also be provided in a planning statement.